Ural owl: Description

 The Ural owl is a rather large species.
 Full-grown specimens range in total length from 50 to 64 cm, which may render them as roughly the eight longest owl species in the world (though many owls are heavier on average).
 Wingspan can vary in the species from 110 to 134 cm.
 Like most birds of prey, the Ural owl displays reverse sexual dimorphism in size, with the female averaging slightly larger than the male.
 Reportedly talon size and body mass is the best way to distinguish the two sexes of Ural owl other than behavioral dichotomy based on observations in Finland.
 Weight is variable through the European part of the range.
 Males have been known to weigh from 451 to 1050 g and females have been known to weigh from 569 to 1454 g.
 Voous estimated the typical weight of males and females at 720 g and 870 g, respectively.
 It is one of the larger species in the Strix genus, being about 25% smaller overall than the great grey owl, the latter certainly being the largest of extant Strix species in every method of measurement.
-Body masses reported for some of the more southerly Asian species such as brown wood owl (S. leptogrammica) and spotted wood owl (S. selopato) (as well as the similarly sized but unweighed mottled wood owl (S. ocellata)) show that they broadly overlap in body mass with the Ural owl or are even somewhat heavier typically despite being somewhat smaller in length, being somewhat stockier in build yet shorter tailed than the Ural owl.
+Body masses reported for some of the more southerly Asian species such as brown wood owl (S. leptogrammica) and spotted wood owl (S. seloputo) (as well as the similarly sized but unweighed mottled wood owl (S. ocellata)) show that they broadly overlap in body mass with the Ural owl or are even somewhat heavier typically despite being somewhat smaller in length, being somewhat stockier in build yet shorter tailed than the Ural owl.
 Despite having no published weights for adults, Père David's owl (S. davidi) seems to also be of a similar size to the Ural owl as well.
 Among standard measurements, in both sexes, wing chord can measure from 267 to 400 mm across the range and tail length can from 201 to 320 mm.
 Among extant owls, only the great grey owl is certain to have a longer tail.
 Though less frequently measured, the tarsus may range from 44 to 58.5 mm and, in northern Europe, the total bill length measured from 38 to 45 mm.
 The foot span can regularly reach around 14.3 cm in full-grown owls.